 - Provide instructions and testing schedule to students and proctors.
 The specific testing dates should be the same for all remote students in the course.
-If an exception needs to be made in the test schedule, arrangements need to be made by the course coordinator, testing coordinator, and the proctor.
-Information about where the student’s course and test are located (e.g. Blackboard, course number) and if the student can use any course materials during the test should be provided to the proctor.
+If an exception needs to be made to the test schedule, arrangements need to be made by the course coordinator and the proctor.
+Information about the exam platform and if the student can use any course materials during the exam should be provided to the proctor.

 The Student is responsible for the following:

-- Bring a photo ID, the answer sheet, and a pencil to the test.
+- Bring a photo ID and a pencil to the test.

-- Do not bring any material (e.g. purses, backpacks, cell phones) except those allowed by the course coordinator (e.g. a blank answer sheet and “scratch” paper) into the testing area.
+- Do not bring any material (e.g. purses, backpacks, electronic devices, watches, hats, or coats) except those allowed by the course coordinator (e.g. course notes, own device used for testing or “scratch” paper) into the testing area.

-- Document your answers on an answer sheet and leave both the answer sheet and any “scratch” paper used during the test with the proctor when the test has been concluded.
+- Leave any “scratch” paper used during the test with the proctor when the test has been concluded.

 - Remain in the testing area except in an emergency.